k33pd33p/unicode_google_sans_font/README.md

 - Fixes and tweaks

 ## About
 I don't just rename the fonts.
 I do make it work as if it's Roboto.
-Say good bye to boxes (missing glyphs).
+Say goodbye to boxes (aka missing glyphs).
 If you like my works or have any problems, just let me know.

 ## Changelog